snowflakedb/snowflake-ingest-java/README.md

 1. [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-rest-gs.html#client-requirement-java-or-python-sdk)
 2. [Snowpipe Streaming](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-overview) - Under Public Preview

+# Dependencies

+The Snowflake Ingest Service SDK depends on the following libraries:

+* snowflake-jdbc (3.13.30+)
+* slf4j-api

+These dependencies will be fetch automatically my build system like Maven or Gradle.
+If you don't build your project using a build system, please make sure these dependencies are on classpath.

 # Prerequisites

 **If your project depends on the Snowflake JDBC driver, as well, please make sure the JDBC driver version is 3.13.30 or newer.**